 I have been sitting on this post for almost a year now.
 I’ve talked about what my typical work day looks like, but until more recently never actually sat and really broke things down with real numbers.

-Today on the podcast we are talking about time management (really, the episode is about how I am a failure at time management!) which inspired me to FINALLY post this.
+We are talking about time management (really, the episode is about how I am a failure at time management!) which inspired me to FINALLY post this.
 To be honest, I was a little nervous to write this.
-I never would want to come across as whiney or negative, but I do think there are a lot of misconceptions out there about what bloggers actually do all day, and whether it’s actually a “hard” job.
+I never would want to come across as whiney or negative.
+But I do think there are a lot of misconceptions out there about what bloggers actually do all day.
+And whether it’s actually a “hard” job.
 Spoiler alert: I wouldn’t say it’s hard, but it can be v v time consuming, if you want to do a good job with it.

-The biggest challenge for me is that I haven’t really figured out how to step away.
+This, for me, is that I haven’t really figured out how to step away.
 Even if I’m traveling, I make sure I have a new post up for you every day Monday through Saturday.
 And I’m always on email.
-When I did my yoga retreat in Costa Rica this March, even though I’d scheduled most of my blog content in advance, I spent at least 4-5 hours a day working in between class and meals, etc. Of course that is still NOT a full day of work, but leading up to the trip I pulled a few 16 hour days to make sure everything was perfect before I left.
+When I did my yoga retreat in Costa Rica this March, even though I’d scheduled most of my blog content in advance, I spent at least 4-5 hours a day working in between class and meals, etc. Of course that is still NOT a full day of work.
+But leading up to the trip I pulled a few 16 hour days to make sure everything was perfect before I left.

 The way I give myself a break is to take Instagram off of my phone or (sorry) disabling DM’s for a few days.
 My DMs have been off for a week now and it’s because right now the podcast has been taking up a lot more time and I can’t be attached to my phone replying to DMs.
 I like sitting at my desk and working but I don’t love being on the phone all the time.
 Being constantly on your phone just can’t be good for you.
 Besides, I figure if someone has a really pressing question they can always send me an email.
 I also try to take one weekend day completely off.
 One full day off from social media and the Internet can be really restorative.